-If a person obliged to serve in the military service can be assumed to have such a serious personal conviction concerning the use of a weapon against a fellow human being, that this conviction is irreconcilable with service in the Armed Forces, that person shall have the right to complete his service duty in an unarmed position.
+If the law on general call-up to mandatory registration for military, conscription service, as well as completing the same, would be re-activated by the Government, exceptions are applicable as follows.
+If a person obliged to serve in the military service can be assumed to have such a serious personal conviction concerning the use of weapon against a fellow human being that this conviction is irreconcilable with service in the Armed Forces, that person shall have the right to complete his/her service duty in an unarmed position.
 That is one of several alternative positions available within the duty of compulsory national service in the defence sector.
-A conscientious objector who has been granted the right to serve in an unarmed position cannot be drafted for a position which would oblige the use of a weapon, or be enrolled for service in the Armed Forces, against his own will.
+A conscientious objector who has been granted the right to serve in an unarmed position cannot be drafted for a position which would oblige the use of a weapon, or be enrolled for service in the Armed Forces, against his/her own will.